sijucj/spry_packages/BUILD.md

-# Building Spry SQLPage Packages
+# Building Spry Packages

-This document describes how to build spry-sqlpage packages for various operating systems using DALEC.
+This document describes how to build spry-sqlpage and spry-runbook packages for various operating systems using DALEC.

 ## Prerequisites